 Step 3: The classes got the hang of this pretty quickly, so they ran out of string.
 We let them choose another color of yarn and tie it on to the 1st piece.
 This allowed them to make colorful “ojos” and create different patterns depending on the yarn.

 Step 4: While they were wrapping their yarn, we explained the meaning of Ojos de Dios and where it came from.
 The four ends of the sticks represent the four elements.
 We asked them to list these if they knew them.
 We also discussed how the center represents the sun and the capability to understand things even if we can’t see them.
-This craft came from the Native Americans who used the center to focus on what they didn’t know and look inside themselves to find the answer.
+This craft came from the Indigenous Peoples in the Americas who used the center to focus on what they didn’t know and look inside themselves to find the answer.
 This reinforces the idea of concentration and focus like the mandala we started with.

 Step 5: We have some really creative students.
 Once they completed their craft, many of them turned it into something of their own.
 Some students tied a string through one side and turned it into a really cool necklace.
 Other’s made hats and kites, all super creative ideas.
 Most of them wanted to give their craft to someone, and we reminded them that these were used to represent blessing and positivity, so whoever they should relate this message to whoever they gift this to.